-From the Miraflores Locks Visitor’s Center, one can sit at the restaurant’s outside balcony table that gives you a great view of the ships headed Pacific bound as they travel through the canal.
-The price to enter the museum is $15 and includes a two hour optional tour and a visit to the four exhibition halls.
-The halls offer the history of the Panama Canal, its international trade impact, how it works, and about the canal expansion.
-There is a 3D movie showing the story of the canal as well.
-Make note that the visitor’s center closes at 5 pm so allow for adequate time.
+From the Miraflores Locks Visitor’s Center, one can sit at the restaurant’s outside balcony table that provides a great view of the ships headed Pacific bound as they travel through the canal.
+The price to enter the museum was $15 and included a 2 hour optional tour and visit to the 4 exhibition halls.
+The halls offer the history of the Panama Canal, its international trade impact, how it works, and info about the canal expansion.
+A 3-D movie showed the story of the canal as well.
+Make note that the visitor’s center closes at 5 PM so allow for adequate time.

-Visitors at the Miraflores Locks have access to special viewing platforms that are great for photographing the ships approaching and transitting the locks.
-They also have a nice gift shop.
-An admission ticket is not required to go to the restaurant, but you are only allowed on the second floor where the restaurant is located.
-The price of the buffet is $37.50 per person, which is too pricey in my book, but there were at least decent options of food to choose from: a salad bar with many toppings, a fish, beef, and chicken entree, pasta, several vegetables, soup, and a variety sampler of desserts.
-Food was average but we had great service.
+Visitors at the Miraflores Locks had access to special viewing platforms that were great for photographing the ships as they approached and transited the locks.
+They also had a nice gift shop.
+An admission ticket was not required to go to the restaurant, but we were only allowed on the second floor where the restaurant is located.
+The price of the buffet was $37.50 per person, which is too pricey in my book, but there were at least decent options of food to choose from: full salad bar, fish/beef/chicken entree, pasta, vegetables, soup, and a sampling of desserts.
+The food tasted average, but the services great.

-Looking out from the viewers’ platform, you will see the arched Bridge of the Americas, which is the original bridge to span the width of the canal.
-The second cable-stayed designed bridge, carries the Pan-American Highway.
+As we looked out from the viewers’ platform, we saw the arched Bridge of the Americas, which was the original bridge to span the width of the canal.
+The second cable-stayed designed bridge, carried the Pan-American Highway.
 The Bridge of the Americas opened in 1962 and was the only major road crossing the canal, with traffic estimated at 10,000 vehicles per day.
 By 2004, that number jumped to 35,000 per day.
-Due to the high rate of traffic, the decision was made to build a second bridge and the opening date was slated for 2003, which was the 90th anniversary of the first ships transit of the canal.
+Due to the high rate of traffic, the decision was made to build a second bridge.
+The opening date for that bridge was slated for 2003, the 90th anniversary of the first ships transit of the canal.

-Named for Panama’s centennial, the Centennial bridge is 262 feet high, which allows large vessels to pass below it, and has six lanes of traffic crossing the canal.
-Keep in mind that the cars the bridge was designed for were smaller cars as that’s all there was in Panama at that time.
+Named for Panama’s centennial, the Centennial bridge is 262 feet high, which allowed large vessels to pass below it.
+It boasts 6 lanes of traffic crossing the canal.
+Keep in mind that the cars the bridge was originally designed for were smaller cars as that’s all there was in Panama at that time.
 Today, crossing the bridges in an SUV, for example, is a tedious and trying, using those words in place of scary and dangerous, venture.
-The traffic moves at fast speeds,when not full of traffic, and the lanes are very tight.
-Nine miles separate these bridges.
+The traffic moved at fast speeds, when not full of traffic, and the lanes were very tight.
+9 miles separated these bridges.

 Images from the Panama Canal Visitor Center’s Restaurant

-Watching the colorful container ships, sometimes stacked so high its a wonder they float, is a fun thing to do.
-The canal is under construction at this time to widen the lanes and create another shipping lane which will allow for larger and more ships, but the project is taking longer than anticipated.
-Make sure to download the ship finder app on your phone, which shows a map with live moving ships, and from that, you can see specific facts about that ship such as name, dimensions, speed, and more.
+Watching the colorful container ships, sometimes stacked so high its a wonder they float, was a fun thing to do.
+The canal was under construction at this time to widen the lanes and create another shipping lane, which will allow for larger and more ships.
+However, the project was taking longer than anticipated.
+Make sure to download the ship finder app on your phone, which offers a map with live moving ships.
+From that, you can see specific facts about that ship such as name, dimensions, speed, and more.

-FYI: Gatun Lake is an artificial lake created during the process of the canal to control the different elevations of the water levels.
+FYI: Gatun Lake was an artificial lake created during the process of the canal to control the different elevations of the water levels.